HidayatRivai2020/Golang/Data_Types/README.md

 - determines a set of value together with operations and method specific to thosse values
 - `predeclared types` : introduced types with type declarations
 - `composites types` : element types
+- `defined types` : define new data types
+- `aliases` : give new name to data types

 ## Predeclared Types (Built in Types)
 - numeric types